JoshEikenberry/MSRG/index.md

 Wikis are amazing resources, but over time they tend to also become battlegrounds between people with differing opinions - one needs only to see the various articles about moderator problems at Wikipedia itself.
 I don't think the modular community needs a document dripping with personal pathos.

 Also, given that this project is rather small to start, i should be able to handle any/all proposed changes and act as a final arbiter of submission quality.
 While yes, this means that this document will always have a tinge of my opinions, I will do my best to be impartial in regards to subjective calls.

-For instance, Behringer has a less-than-sterling reputation among a good chunk of the modular synth community as a whole (I leave the reasons why as a Google exercise for the reader), but they are also indisputibly one of the largest modular manufacturers on the planet; thus, they are listed under the Manufacturers section.

-That said, this is hosted on my GitHub repo, so I am Benevolent Dictator by default; if a resource happens to be hosted next to less-than-stellar content (political extremism, hate speech, porn, etc) I am more than willing to keep that resource from getting additional exposure.
+This is hosted on my GitHub repo, so I am Benevolent Dictator by default; if a resource happens to be hosted next to less-than-stellar content (political extremism, hate speech, porn, etc) I am more than willing to keep that resource from getting additional exposure.
 If you don't like that, please feel free to fork this document and maintain it yourself.

 ### I am a musician/content creator/reviewer/artist/synthmaker that works extensively with modular synthesizers.
 Can I add my projects to this page?